How to Build the Ultimate Charcuterie Board

-This board is the perfect starter for a large dinner party.
-If you've prepared a lot of main-course food and you don't want you guests to fill up on apps beforehand, Jessica suggests the less-is-more approach.
+A charcuterie board is the perfect starter for any dinner party.
+If you've prepared a lot of main-course food and you don't want guests to fill up on appetizers beforehand, Mark suggests the less-is-more approach, as seen above.
 Keep things simple, and choose one excellent cheese (we chose Devil's Gulch, an organic triple cream from Cowgirl Creamery) and one quality meat (we used Chorizo Rioja from Olympic Provisions).
-For your presentation, consider leaving the cheese mostly whole and the chorizo half sliced -- the food will speak for itself.
+For your presentation, consider leaving the cheese mostly whole and the chorizo half sliced—the food will speak for itself.
 To finish off this board, add some crisp bread and apple onion jam in a small bowl.

-Our next board is the perfect table centerpiece, beautiful and functional!
+Our next board is the perfect table centerpiece, which means this appetizer is both beautiful and functional!
 It is also just the right size for a cocktail party.
 Using a reclaimed wooden slab as our canvas, we chose three cheeses and two cured meats and arranged them in an organic manner.
-This 3:2 ratio is ideal when entertaining.
+This three to two ratio is ideal when entertaining.
 For cheese, we chose a goat's cheddar, a raw cow's milk with a soft washed rind, and a hard sheep cheese.
-Jessica advises choosing one cheese from each animal.
-She also suggests including a fresh seasonal fruit element to accent the flavors of your board.
-We decided to include pomegranate seeds to add a bold pop of color!
-Small bowls of fig and honey jam, herb mustard and a sprinkling of Marcona almonds fill up the negative space and visually enhance the presentation.
-Meats chosen for this board are sopressata from Molinari & Sons and coppa from Biellese Salumeria.
+Mark advises choosing one cheese from each animal.
+She also suggests including a fresh seasonal fruit element to accent the flavors of your charcuterie board.
+We decided to include pomegranate seeds to add a bold pop of color.
+Small bowls of fig and honey jam, herb mustard, and a sprinkling of Marcona almonds fill up the negative space and visually enhance the presentation.
+Meats chosen for this board are soppressata from Molinari & Sons and coppa from Biellese Salumeria.

 Our last board is best suited for large parties.
 To keep things from looking too crowded, we decided to go with a more modern, angular design.
-For our cheese and meat selection, Jessica directed us toward a Red Rock cheddar, a camembert from Old Chatham Sheepherding Company, saucisson sec from Olympic Provisions, and speck from Salumeria Bielesse.
+For our cheese and meat selection, Mark directed us toward a Red Rock cheddar from Roelli Cheese, a camembert from Old Chatham Sheepherding Company, saucisson sec from Olympic Provisions, and speck from Salumeria Bielesse.
 Arranging the ingredients in a clean design allows for easy access to each item.
 Fresh, tart apple and dried cherries are the perfect accompaniment to the sharp and sweet cheese, and the spreads are simply spooned onto the board to allow for easy dipping.